-You can set up your Cloud Environment software by selecting a pre-configured Terra Docker image.
-Although these images are routinely updated to include the latest analysis software for your Jupyter Notebook applications, you can still access an old Docker image using these step-by-step instructions.
+You can set up your interactive analysis Jupyter Cloud Environment virtual machine (VM) software with a preconfigured Terra Docker image.
+Although these images are updated routinely to the latest software, you can still access an old Docker image following these step-by-step instructions.

-Terra maintains multiple Docker images that you can use to set up your Cloud Environment for downstream applications like Jupyter Notebooks.
-These images include software for R, Python, GATK, Bioconductor, Hail, and more!
-The Terra Docker images are routinely updated to stay current with the latest software needs.
+Terra maintains multiple Docker images for setting up your Jupyter Cloud Environment.
+These images include software for R, Python, GATK, Bioconductor, Hail, and more.
+The Terra Docker images are updated routinely to stay current with the latest software needs.

-But what happens when your notebook analysis requires the software in an older Docker image?
+But what happens when your notebook analysis requires software in an older Docker image?

-When this happens, you can still access and use the old images.
-They are publicly available in the Google Container Registry (GCR), a public repository for Docker container images, and can be uploaded to your Cloud Environment using the Custom Environment option described in this tutorial.
+Never fear!
+You can still use the old images, which are publicly available in the Google Container Registry (GCR), a public repository for Docker container images.
+They can be uploaded to your Cloud Environment using the Custom Environment option described below.

-The Broad GCR (called broad-dsp-gcr-public) contains all the public images available at the Broad Institute, including all the Terra images for Jupyter Notebook applications.
-To find a previous Terra Jupyter Notebook image, use the following steps:
+The Broad GCR (broad-dsp-gcr-public) contains all the public images available at the Broad Institute, including all the Terra images for Jupyter Notebook applications.
+To find a previous Terra Jupyter Notebook image, follow the steps below:

-- Navigate to the GCR folder for your Docker of interest using the links in the table below
+Step 1.
+Navigate to the GCR folder for your Docker of interest using the links in the table below.

-There are four types of Terra base Jupyter Notebook images (R/Bioconductor, Hail, Default and Python) available in the Cloud Environment widget's Application configuration drop-down.
+There are four types of Terra base Jupyter Notebook images (R/Bioconductor, Hail, Default, and Python) available in the Application configuration drop-down menu of the Cloud Environment settings.
 All Dockers (past and present) for the four image types can be found in the GCR folders listed in the table.

-- In the GCR folder, use the Docker image version tag to identify your Docker image of interest
+Step 2.
+In the GCR folder, use the Docker image version tag to identify your Docker image of interest.

-If you don't know the Docker version number, see the note below.
+If you don't know the Docker version number, see the section, How do I know which image tag (version) I need?, below.

-- Select the Docker image of interest using the link in the Name column
+Step 3.
+Select the Docker image of interest using the link in the Name column.

-- On the Digest details page, select the Show Pull Command option
+Step 4.
+On the Digest details page, select the Show Pull Command option.

-- The top box contains a command for pulling the image by tag; copy the image name as shown in the box (you'll use this name to set up your Cloud Environment in the next section)
+Step 5.
+The top box contains a command for pulling the image by tag.
+Copy the image name as shown in the box (use this name to set up your Cloud Environment in the next section).

-In the example above, you would only copy the image name with the tag, which is us.gcr.io/broad-dsp-gcr-public/terra-jupyter-gatk:1.0.15.
+In the example above, you would copy the image name with the tag, which is

 How do I know which image tag (version) I need?

-When you first start using any Terra Jupyter Docker image for your notebook analysis, It's a good idea to note the Docker image version tag.
-You can find the image version tag in the Cloud Environment widget when you select the image from the Application configuration drop-down (see picture below).
+When you start using any Terra Jupyter Docker image for your notebook analysis, note the Docker image version tag.
+Find the image version tag in the Cloud Environment Settings when you select the image from the Application configuration drop-down (see image below).

-Your Cloud Environment widget provides the option to use a Custom Environment where you can paste the name of a Docker image.
-After finding your Docker image of interest and copying the image name in Part 1 (above), use the following steps to install the image in your Cloud Environment.
+The Cloud Environment Settings provide the option to use a Custom Environment where you can paste the name of a Docker image.
+After finding your Docker image of interest and copying the image name in the above section, Finding images in the Google Container Registry, follow these steps to install the image in your Cloud Environment.

-- Create a custom environment by selecting Customize
+Step 3.
+Create a custom environment by selecting Customize.

-- Select the Custom Environment option from the Application configuration drop-down menu
+Step 4.
+Select the Custom Environment option from the Application configuration drop-down menu.

-- Paste the Terra Docker image you copied from Part 1 (step 5) above into the Container image box
+Step 5.
+Paste the Terra Docker image you copied from the above section, Finding images in the Google Container Registry (step 5), into the Container image box.

+Step 6.
+At the bottom of the window, select Next.
 You'll see an unverified Docker warning to inform you that you're using a Custom image.
-If you're using a previous Terra Jupyter image, you can ignore this warning.
+If you're using a previous Terra Jupyter image, ignore this warning.

 Additional resources for exploring Docker images